ist199211-ist199311/homeworks-nss/hw1.typ

     - either both channels chosen (for each of the 2 slots) are free and not being eavesdropped --- in this case, $100% >= 78%$ is transmitted confidentially; or
     - one of the channels selected (for either of the 2 slots) is free, but the other is being eavesdropped --- in this case, $1/2 dot.c (100% + 5/9) = 7/9 approx 78%$ is transmitted confidentially.

-    We can therefore calculate the probabily with:
+    We can therefore calculate the probability with:

     $ P = 1 - (3/10)^2 = 91% $

-    where $(3/10)^2$ is the probability of choosing an eavesdropped channel, twice (which is the only case that would lead to less than $78%$ of the transmission being confidential, as $1/2 dot.c (5/9 + 5/9) = 5/9 approx 55.56% < 78%$).
+    where $(3/10)^2$ is the probability of choosing an eavesdropped channel twice (which is the only case that would lead to less than $78%$ of the transmission being confidential, as $1/2 dot.c (5/9 + 5/9) = 5/9 approx 55.56% < 78%$).

 #pagebreak()